gtaws/ProtectWithWAF/lab1/README.md

 In this lab you protected your Web application against Cross-site scripting, SQL Injection, HTTP flood and simple BOTs using AWS WAF native rules.

+Once lab1 has been completed you can proceed to [Lab 2](../lab2/README.md) for the next steps.
+You can perform the cleanup tasks now or you can perform them below when you are done with the entire lab.

 ***

 ### Cleanup